ynikitenko/yarsync/docs/source/yarsync.1.md

 **commit limit** can be set during **commit**.
 **pull** and **push** do not check for missing commits on the destination when we are in a repository with commit limit.
-It makes a repository with commit limit be more like a central repository.
+It makes a repository with commit limit more like a central repository.
 If we have reached the maximum number of commits, older ones are deleted during a new **commit**.
+Commit limit is stored in **.ys/COMMIT_LIMIT.txt**.
+It can be changed or removed at any time.
-Commit limit was introduced in ``yarsync v0.2`` and designed to help against the problem of too many hard links (if it is present).
+Commit limit was introduced in ``yarsync v0.2`` and was designed to help against the problem of too many hard links (if it exists).

 ## FILES